Sunlitspace542/SM64-Missing-Stars-src/README.md

 only loaded when Mario is near enough.

 With that set, I knew that a full hack would be possible using only objects as level geometry.
-I initially proposed it as a team hack, and anyone who could, like Celux, make a nice level around these custom objects would get in.
+I initially proposed it as a team hack, and anyone who could, like Skelux, make a nice level around these custom objects would get in.
 That didn't work.
 Many people started working on levels and after a while gave up, and I don't blame them because it's really hard to get a decent result.
 Meanwhile, I worked on a few more assembly hacks, such as the day-night system, the play as Mario or Luigi option using VL-Tone's